2018's 10 Best

-In most any other circumstance Omega-3’s would beat out Omega-6’s with absolutely no issue.
-Omega-3’s are found in fish-type products like fish oil or krill oil.
+In most other circumstances, Omega-3s would beat out Omega-6s with absolutely no issue.
+Omega-3s are found in fish-type products like fish oil or krill oil.
 You can also get them naturally through fish, krill, or many underwater creatures.

-Omega-6’s are usually to blame for obesity, high blood lipid content, and other major health issues.
-They’re typically an issue to be trying to solve in your system.
-But in the case of CLA, because it is conjugated linoleic acid, it is a better choice specifically for weight loss and other health problems associated with it.
+Omega-6s are usually to blame for obesity, high blood lipid content, and other major health issues.
+They’re typically an issue to be solved in your system.
+But in the case of CLA, it is a better choice for weight loss and other health problems associated with it.

 CLA Supplement V. Diet and Exercise

 There’s nothing wrong with wanting to get CLA from a natural source rather than from a supplement.
-How well that will work for your goals though depends on what you are willing to do to get it.
+How well works for your goals, though, depends on what you are willing to do to get it.

-CLA is made in the rumen processing of animal stomachs.
+CLA is made in animal stomachs.
 If you know anything about herbivores, you know that many of them have four stomachs, or really one looooooong stomach with 4 parts.
 Each contribute to a separate processing of food going in so it can be used appropriately throughout the body.

-This process is what contributes to the creation of conjugated linoleic acid and can’t be recreated in human stomachs.
+This process is what contributes to the creation of CLA and can’t be recreated in human stomachs.
 This makes CLA a form of “essential fatty acid”.
 Your best bets at getting it are through eating meats and animal-based products.